coderefinery/manuals/director.md

-* Gives introductions and wrap-ups (to the days, sessions, and instructors), or at least ensures they happen.
+* Gives introductions and wrap-ups (to the days, sessions, and instructors), or at least ensures someone does them.
+  * Ensures the learenrs know all they need to know to take part.
 * Ensures good flow of the course overall
   * Is aware enough of the schedule so that they can decisively adjust it when needed.
   * Keeps time, ensures breaks
-  * Actively discusses with the instructors about these practical arrangements (e.g. negotiating best break times)
+  * Actively discusses with and preps the instructors about these practical arrangements (e.g. negotiating best break times)
 * (livestreaming) Flips the livestream scenes when necessary, cues instructors.